 Whilst a lot of time and thought probably goes into planning activities to keep the little ones entertained when you travel, don’t forget about Dad!

-- Let him have his ‘me’ time.
+1. Let him have his ‘me’ time.
 Yes, he’s often home late and misses time with the family but give the guy a break!
 Let him squeeze in some down time too – offer at least a couple of lie-ins or a complete morning off during the holiday (don’t worry this is a two-way street!)

-- When normal routine goes out the window, so too does the razor blade and Dad’s inner caveman comes out.
+7. When normal routine goes out the window, so too does the razor blade and Dad’s inner caveman comes out.
 Remember a few whiskers never hurt anyone (but refer point 6 above – perhaps a wet shave and a head massage might tempt those whiskers away?)

 What does the dad in your family do to relax and enjoy his holiday?